 Train – The closest station is Cape Town railway station in the centre of the city.
 The station is the main hub of the Metrorail Western Cape, for services in and around Cape Town.
 There are also Shosholoza Meyl intercity services daily to Johannesburg via Kimberley, and weekly services to a weekly service to Durban, Bloemfontein, Pietermaritzburg and East London.

 From the station you can walk using the Fanwalk as below, or catch the T01 MyCiTi bus as above from Thibault Square.

-Walk – The Fanwalk is a legacy of the 2010 FIFA World Cup – a 2.6 kilometre walkway stretching from Cape Town Station to the Cape Town Stadium along pedestrianised historical streets and the bars and restaurants of Green Point.
+Walk – The Fanwalk is a legacy of the 2010 FIFA World Cup – a 2.6 kilometre walkway stretching from Cape Town Station to the stadium along pedestrianised historical streets and the bars and restaurants of Green Point.